Diabetic Retinopathy Treatment in Loveland, CO

 Diabetic retinopathy is a condition in which high blood sugar levels damage retinal blood vessels, harming the retina and causing loss of vision.

-Non-proliferative diabetic retinopathy (NPDR) is the early stage of the condition and can occur at any time following the onset of diabetes.
 In this stage, the tiny blood vessels in the back of the eye expand, forming pockets that damage the retina.
 Although visual symptoms are seldom present, an examination can identify small hemorrhages known as microaneurysms.

 Proliferative diabetic retinopathy (PDR) occurs when weakened retinal blood vessels close off and new blood vessels are created.
 The new blood vessels scar the retina.
 Compared to other diabetic eye diseases, PDR holds the greatest risk of vision loss and is the primary cause of blindness in working-age adults.
 Our Fort Collins diabetic retinopathy eye doctor can diagnose and treat this condition.